mitbans/mitbans/README.md

-### Hi there 👋 I'm Mitali, deeply passionate about driving digital transformations within the realms of data and AI!
+### Hi there 👋

+I'm Mitali, deeply passionate about driving Digital Transformations within the realms of data and AI!

 <!--